carbonblack/carbon-black-cloud-sdk-python/README.md

 The Carbon Black Cloud Python SDK is design to work on Python 3.6 and above.

-All requirements are installed as part of `pip install cbc_sdk` or if you're planning on pushing changes to the Carbon Black Cloud Python SDK, the following can be used after cloning the repo `pip install -r requirements.txt`
+All requirements are installed as part of `pip install cbc_sdk`.
+If you're planning on pushing changes to the Carbon Black Cloud Python SDK, the following can be used after cloning the repo `pip install -r requirements.txt`

 ### Carbon Black Cloud

+At least one Carbon Black Cloud product is required to use this SDK:

 * [Platform](https://developer.carbonblack.com/reference/carbon-black-cloud/platform-apis/)
 * [Endpoint Standard](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/)
 * [Audit and Remediation](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-liveops/)